projectgus/yamdwe/README.md

 * Parses MediaWiki syntax using the [mwlib library](http://mwlib.readthedocs.org/en/latest/index.html) (as used by Wikipedia), so can convert most pages very cleanly - minimal manual cleanup.
 * Syntax support includes: tables, image embeds, code blocks.
 * Uses the MediaWiki API to export pages and images, so a MediaWiki install can be exported remotely and without admin privileges (NB: Yamdwe does hit the API quite hard, so please do not export other people's wikis for fun.
 Or, at minimum, please read their Terms of Service first and comply by them.)
+* Supports logging in to Mediawiki to export, and also HTTP Basic Auth.

 # Tested with